sera619/GuildAssist-WorldOfWarcraft-AddOn/README.md

 > A simple little addon to send automated guild chat messages when a guild member gets an achievement.
 You can choose between your own created message or predefined ASCII images.
 > Also save Discord/Teamspeak invitation links and send them to the guild chat via chat command "!discord" if activated.
-> The whole Project is now on Version 3.X.
-I refactor much like everything.
+> The whole Project is now on Version 4.1.6 I refactor/redesign much like everything.
+As example the whole Addon can now be configured in the interface options from blizzad like all common Addons.
 >
 > - New graphical UserInterface
-> - Remove .XML Files
 > - Translate to english
 > - Add ACii Images as premade GZ-Message to choose